What Fabrics Are Anti-Static? Your Guide to ESD Clothing

 • Teflon

 ESD clothing is specifically designed to prevent static charges passing from a person, or their clothing, into the surrounding environment.
 They are worn whenever static damage is a concern and are common practice in a number of industries.
-Some of the most common types of ESD clothing you’ll find are boots, coveralls and smocks.
+Some of the most common types of ESD clothing you’ll find are boots, coveralls, ESD lab jackets and smocks (with and without hoods).

 ESD clothing is generally manufactured from manmade fabrics as, unlike natural materials, their fibers won’t break down.
 This helps to minimise static and make the space even safer.
 Standards for ESD clothing are set by the ESD Association.
 All ESD clothing must meet these standards in order to properly protect the wearer and the surrounding environment.